Love Stories from the Land of Many Lakes: The Amazing Journey of a Woman Named Two-Spirit Thunder

 It's a collection of love stories provided with jewelry images and illustrations of artwork by myself as well as by kindred artists.
 The stories are oshki-aadizookaanan (contemporary traditional stories) -- that is, newly created stories which retain elements of the gete-aadizookaanan (old traditional stories) of our People, the Ojibwe Anishinaabeg of Gaa-zaaga'eganikaag, the land of many lakes -- the Great Lakes area of North America.
 The narratives are of a sacred, healing nature and told within a romantic context, their allegorical themes often provided with a personal touch.

 ~~ THEME OF THE TWO-SPIRIT ~~

-Artistically, today's oshki-aadizookaan, which is loosely based on an old Anishinaabe allegory known as The Man Who Changed into a Thunderbird,* is represented by a white gold eagle feather ring set that I recently created at my workbench, and which is titled: Sound of the War Eagle /They Fly Together; see the above image.
-Also, several paintings by kindred artists as well as three black-and-whit line drawings done by myself serve as illustrations to the story.
+Artistically, today's oshki-aadizookaan, which is loosely based on an old Anishinaabe allegory known as The Man Who Changed into a Thunderbird,* features several paintings by kindred artists as well as three black-and-whit line drawings done by myself, which serve as illustrations to the story.

 ~~ THE TWIN SISTERS OF BINIWAABIKONG ~~